-While many historians and film fans will often throw up names as diverse as Louis Le Prince, Thomas Edison, Alice Guy and Georges Melies as among the most important figures in the development of the moving image, Smith will often find himself overlooked.
+While many historians and film fans will often throw up names as diverse as Louis Le Prince, Thomas Edison, Alice Guy-Blaché and Georges Méliès as among the most important figures in the development of the moving image, Smith will often find himself overlooked.

 Indeed, even his invention of Kinemacolor as the first piece of technology able to successfully shoot in colour was superseded with our discovery of Edward Turner’s incredible early movies.

-So – who exactly was G.A.
-Smith and why is he such an important figure in the history of film and cinematography?
+So, who exactly was George Albert Smith and why is he such an important figure in the history of film and cinematography?

 Armed with curiosity, access to our archives and the expert knowledge of curator Toni Booth, I decided to investigate.

 George Albert Smith, it transpires, was a man of many interests—before discovering cinema, he enjoyed the dual careers of stage hypnotism and astronomy.
 It is perhaps because of this that when Smith decided to pursue film-making, his work featured an array of trick photography, illusions and, above all else, a sense of wonder.

 From 1897 through until 1908, Smith fashioned one of the most inventive and innovative of all the filmographies of early cinema and, in doing so, helped create some of the earliest examples of movie grammar.

 Credited with being perhaps the first film-maker to utilise parallel action (in 1898’s Santa Claus), Smith used a wide array of technical marvels including close-up and double exposure, as well as the medium’s first use of narrative editing with his witty and tender The Kiss in the Tunnel (1899).